omahs/docs-67/docs/appendix/tea-gui.md

 # `tea/gui`

-Introduing the `tea/gui` — a visual package manager that lets you browse, install, and update open-source software in a snap.
+Introducing the `tea/gui` — a visual package manager that lets you browse, install, and update open-source software in a snap.
 Say goodbye to manual updates and hello to streamlined development.

 ![tea/gui](../../assets/gui-image.png)